szstonelee/gointernal/slice.md

 ```
 // C++ code to imagine the slice data structure in Golang
 struct slice {
   void* _ptr;	// which points to a backed array
-  int _capacity;  // the real size of the array
+  int _start;	// the start index in the array, which is zero index of the slice, NOTE: _start can not be decremented
-  int _start;     // the start index in the array, which is zero index of the slice
+	int _len;	// the length of the slice, how many elements can be saved in the slice
-  int _len;       // the size for the slice, NOTE: not the size of array
+  int _capacity;  // the capacity for the slice, it equals capapcity of array minus _start
 };
 ```